Oliver Castle: History

 The castle was originally associated with Clan Fraser, and was perhaps named for Oliver Fraser, who gave lands to Newbattle Abbey as recorded in its register.
 The lines of descent from Oliver and his nephew Adam are uncertain, but the Frasers continued to exert power from Oliver Castle with Sir Bernard Fraser and Sir Gilbert Fraser, who held in turn the hereditary office of Sheriff of Tweeddale.
 A descendant, William Fraser became bishop of St. Andrews and died in exile in France, while his presumably older brother Sir Simon Fraser of Oliver and Neidpath, Knight Banneret, fought in the Wars of Scottish Independence.
 After switching sides more than once Sir Simon was eventually captured by the forces of King Edward I of England and sent to London where he was hanged, drawn and quartered in September 1306.

 Oliver Castle was inherited by his daughter Joan who married Sir Patrick Fleming of Biggar.
 The estate remained with his successors until 1524 when John 2nd Lord Fleming was murdered by Thomas Tweedie.
 His son, Malcolm 3rd Lord Fleming, pledged Oliver Castle to Robert Dickson for one hundred pounds and eventually parted with the estate.

 Oliver passed to the Tweedies soon afterward.
 The legendary lawlessness of the Scottish Marches revolved around bitter inter-family feuds and conflict over livestock.
 In an incident characteristic of the times, Thomas Porteus of nearby Hawkshaw was arraigned on 16 February 1489 for having lifted seventy-four lambs from the lands of Oliver Castle, belonging to William Tweedie and Lawrence Tweedie.

-In the 17th or 18th century a new house was built by the Tweedies, which was itself replaced by the present Oliver House, which was begun in about 1780 by Thomas Tweedie of Oliver.
+In 1734 (evidenced by an extant marriage lintel) a new house was built by the James Tweedie, recently married to Margaret Ewart, this replacing the tower.
+The present Oliver House, which was begun in about 1780 by Thomas Tweedie of Oliver.
 Both houses are likely to have reused stone from the medieval tower house.